Key takeaways

 - Once your score improves, you can upgrade to rewards cards with perks like cashback, travel points, and higher limits.

-Credit cards are one of the easiest ways to build credit.
+Credit cards are one of the easiest ways to establish a good credit history.
 The problem is that they aren’t always easy to get if your score isn’t up to snuff.
-That’s where credit cards for rebuilding credit come in.
+That’s where credit cards for building credit with no credit come in.

 These cards are designed for consumers with poor scores or limited credit history.
 They provide an accessible way to establish or rebuild your score.
 Snag a card, use it responsibly, and you can upgrade to better ones in the future.

 Choosing the right card can make all the difference.
-Let’s go over the top credit cards to build credit and how to use them effectively.
+Let’s review the top credit cards for building credit and how to use them effectively.

-Most credit building cards have lenient requirements.
-They target consumers whose FICO scores fall below 670.
+The appeal of these cards lies in their lenient requirements.
+Most target consumers whose FICO scores fall below 670.
 Many will even accept applicants with scores below 580.
+They are a good place to start when you have no credit history.

 There are plenty of cards on the market, but no issuer offers everything.
 You’ll need to be realistic and look for features that matter the most.
 The best credit cards for bad credit can help you achieve a good score while avoiding high fees and unreasonable terms.